 Very few companies in the world have Unlimited PTO as their employee leave system.
 It is a relatively new concept that some companies are trying to implement successfully.

-Although most organizations are skeptical about Unlimited PTO, most employers who shifted to Unlimited PTO system say that their employees took less number of days off after the switch.
+Although most organizations are skeptical about Unlimited PTO, most employers who shifted to the Unlimited PTO system say that their employees took fewer days off after the switch.

 So, is Unlimited Time Off the right type of PTO policy for your company?